baandab/fan-percent-button-7row/README.md

   ```

-This is with the default Lovelace frontend theme set:
+This is with the default Lovelace frontend theme set and buttons reversed:

 ![Default](images/fan_percent_default.jpg)

-This is with the customTheme set to true:
+This is with the customTheme set to true and buttons reversed:

 ![Default](images/fan_percent_default2.jpg)